 • Strategy: When posting job openings on LinkedIn, the “Apply Now” CTA is crucial.
 For instance, a tech startup might post a job ad for a software developer with this CTA, leading directly to the application page.

 • Why It Works: LinkedIn is the go-to platform for job seekers and recruiters.
-A clear, direct CTA like “Apply Now” encourages immediate action from interested candidates.
+A call to action post like “Apply Now” encourages immediate action from interested candidates.

 4. Twitter CTAs